- Do I need to schedule an appointment?

 Missing or Incorrect State (Non-Federal) Information

 Most states require that change requests be processed through their respective state central repository for criminal history records before submission to the FBI.
 Several states, however, maintain their own records system, which the FBI accesses for authorized purposes, and record updates are made at the state level only.
 You may contact respective state repositories for assistance and, if applicable, request that they provide the FBI with updates to your arrest record data.
-More information can be found at the FBI’s website.
+Visit the FBI website for more information..

 Missing or Incorrect Federal Information